joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 Inside of the div is a property `className`.
 What does it do?

-Why can't you use the `class` keyword instead.
+Why can't you use the `class` keyword instead?
 [Hint](https://www.w3schools.com/js/js_reserved.asp)

 ## Duplicating Components

-What happens when you add 3 headers?
+What happens when you add three headers?

 ```js
 function App() {